Yde et Olive: Manuscript and editions

 The latter contains the only surviving complete version of the story of Yde and Olive.
-The Turin manuscript is an illuminated and beautifully decorated book that fortunately survived the fire that ravaged the library in 1904.
-The manuscript has since been restored several times, though some pages have been permanently damaged.
+The Turin manuscript, known as Ms T, is an illuminated and beautifully decorated book that fortunately survived the fire that ravaged the library in 1904.
+The manuscript has since been restored several times though some pages have been permanently damaged.
+It has recently been digitized in its entirety.